Avebury Parish Council

 - Footpaths: it was unanimously agreed that Mr Stacey remain a footpath Councillor.

-- Play area: it was unanimously agreed that Mr Campbell and Mrs Paradise share the role as the nominated Play Area Councillors.
+- Play area: it was unanimously agreed that Mrs Paradise would be the nominated Play Area Councillor.

 - Marlborough Area Board: it was unanimously agreed that Mr Williamson remain the nominated representative and Mrs Paradise be nominated as a representative too and that other members were welcome to attend the meetings.